-Quero Apache diiyin (HolyOne) and author Maria Yracébûrû has led the kind of nomadic life that’s reminiscent of her ancestors.
-A recent survivor of a lightning strike, Yracébûrû has been honored by the Inkan elders as “Laika” (holyone).
-She’s held in high regard by her community.
-She is a highly trained and trusted individual, instructed by her grandfather the late Juan Ten Bears Yracébûrû, in the task of remembering and telling the history of her clan.
+Apache diiyin (HolyOne) and author Maria Yraceburu has led the kind of nomadic life that's reminiscent of her ancestors.
+A recent survivor of a lightning strike, Yraceburu has been honored by the Inkan elders as “Laika” (holyone).
+She's held in high regard by her community.
+She is a highly trained and trusted individual, instructed by her grandfather the late Apache Juan Ten Bears Yraceburu, in the task of remembering and telling the history of her clan.
 Maria not only remembers the past and traditions of her clan, but she is something of an entertainer, historian, priest, counselor, eco-psychologist, storyteller, and understands and teaches the meaning and origin of ceremony.

-Yracébûrû’s books Legends and Prophecies of the Quero Apache (Bear & Co., 2002) and her most recent, Prayers and Meditations of the Quero Apache (Bear & Co., 2004), have made her one of Native America’s newest evolutionists and storytellers, a woman with a passionate drive always searching for ways to help humanity heal.
+Yraceburu's books on Earth Wisdom, have made her one of Native America's newest evolutionists and storytellers, a woman with a passionate drive always searching for ways to help humanity heal.

 “My grandpa was a holyman and made Holyway ceremonies.
-My ceremonies are for gatherings; they’re old, some of them thousands of years old.
-The Quero have so many different kinds of ceremonies - life rites of passage, festivals of joy, curing ceremonies, ceremonies that speak of life and evolution.”
-In her ceremony making, Maria Yracébûrû honors the Quero traditions of both Turtle and Heart Islands, while developing a contemporary style to help inspire and heal people - Native and non-Native.
+My ceremonies are for gatherings; they're old, some of them thousands of years old.
+The Earth has so many different kinds of ceremonies - life rites of passage, festivals of joy, curing ceremonies, ceremonies that speak of life and evolution.”
+In her ceremony making, Maria Yraceburu honors the traditions of her many cross-traditional family members worldside, while developing a contemporary style to help inspire and heal people - Native and non-Native.